kellan/laughingmeme/_posts/2010-04-25-sunday-morning-thoughts-facebook-graph-api-and-open-graph.md

     - Uncategorized
 ---

 I don’t do the pundit thing.
-I don’t claim to already understand everything that \[Facebook’s announcements this week\](http://blog.facebook.com/blog.php?post=383404517130) mean.
+I don’t claim to already understand everything that [Facebook’s announcements this week](http://blog.facebook.com/blog.php?post=383404517130) mean.

 They were certainly interesting, and breath taking in potential scope.
 They also rely heavily on the weight of FB’s 500 million monthly engaged users to make attractive their boil-the-oceans approach to the semantic web.
 If something were to happen to those engaged users numbers ….

-A friend I was with chatting regarding the lack of location/geo announcements at \[F8\](http://apps.facebook.com/feightlive/) said, “Well, they gave \[Foursquare\](http://foursquare.com) a 6 month reprieve.”
+A friend I was with chatting regarding the lack of location/geo announcements at [F8](http://apps.facebook.com/feightlive/) said, “Well, they gave [Foursquare](http://foursquare.com) a 6 month reprieve.”
 Which maybe be true, but more interestingly, I’m not sure anyone got more then a 6 months reprieve to figure out what this all means for them.

 A couple of random things I’ve been thinking about.
 More to come surely.

 ### View Source Gets More Interesting

-If you view source on \[Open Graph Protocol page\](http://opengraphprotocol.org/) you’ll see the rather tepid sets of fixed descriptors currently available from the centrally planned vocabulary of Facebook’s Open Graph Protocol.
+If you view source on [Open Graph Protocol page](http://opengraphprotocol.org/) you’ll see the rather tepid sets of fixed descriptors currently available from the centrally planned vocabulary of Facebook’s Open Graph Protocol.

-You’ll also see an `fb:admins` tag with the value `706023` that we can \[plug into the Graph API\](http://graph.facebook.com/706023).
+You’ll also see an `fb:admins` tag with the value `706023` that we can [plug into the Graph API](http://graph.facebook.com/706023).

 ```
 {